Aardwolf-Social/aardwolf/INSTALL.md

 # Installation instructions

-Theoretically, Aardwolf should run anywhere that Rust and PostgreSQL run, though at the moment it has only been tested on linux and OSX.
+Theoretically, Aardwolf should run anywhere that Rust and PostgreSQL run.
+At the moment it has only been tested on linux, OSX, and Windows 10.

 > NOTE: These instructions may help in installing a production version, but are intended for developers to be able to build and test their changes.
 If in doubt,